-- 1. a Northland College Application for Transfer Admission (online application is strongly encouraged, but a paper application may also be requested from the Office of Admission); - 2. an official college transcript from all institutions previously attended (these must be sent directly to the Northland College Office of Admission from the college of origin);
+- 1. A Northland College Application for Admission; - 2.
+An official college transcript from all institutions previously attended (these must be sent directly to the Office of Admission from the college of origin);

-Applicants for transfer admission should have a minimum of 12 earned college credits and a cumulative college gradepoint average of 2.0 to be considered for admission.
-Students with college academic records below these standards may, on occasion, be considered for admission if other factors indicate their potential for academic success in college.
-Letters of recommendation as well as high school transcripts and ACT or SAT test scores may be required for these students.
+Applicants for transfer admission should have a minimum of 17 earned credits.
+Any college credits completed with a C- (70%) or better are considered for credit transfer.
+While there is no minimum GPA for transfer students, a 2.0 is recommended.
+Students with college academic records below these standards may be considered for admission if other factors indicate their potential for academic success in college.
+Letters of recommendation as well as high school transcripts and test scores may be required for these students.